kubeshop/testkube/docs/installing.md

 https://github.com/kubeshop/kubetest/releases) unpack binary and put it somewhere in your `$PATH`.

-We have in plans to build installers for most popular OS and system distros.
+We have plans to build installers for most popular OS and system distros.

 ## Cluster